-Sensing that the Christianity I’d been experiencing was influenced more by man than God, many years ago I left church and stepped off on a multi-year journey in search of the masterpiece.
-My book, “Beneath the Graffiti; A De-churched Christian’s Search for Christianity,” is a record of what I found when I peered beneath the accumulated graffiti of the past 2000 years, graffiti painted by church history and human nature.
+It’s been about 18 years since I began my journey.
+Along the way I wrote a book, “Beneath the Graffiti: A De-churched Christian’s Search for Christianity.”
+My book is a record of what I found when I peered beneath the accumulated graffiti of the past 2000 years, graffiti painted by church history and human nature—graffiti in the form of manmade rules, doctrines, beliefs, and traditions.

 First century aspiring Christians didn’t have a written word to rely on—they didn’t have a New Testament—which may have been to their advantage.
 They didn’t need the written word, for as promised, Jesus sent the Holy Spirit to guide them.
 The paradox today is that the written word can sometimes be a distraction, getting in the way of someone becoming truly Christian.
 For as Jesus warned: